ambaradan/docsmarker/docs/rocksmarker/install.md

 !!! tip ""

     The compilation does not provide a utility for removal of the installation.
-You can remove them manually by deleting the files listed above.
+Removal can be done manually by deleting the files listed above.

 ### Version setting

 If your system is a desktop version, a default version of Lua is most likely already installed.
 However, it is unlikely that this version matches the one you require, so you need to set the default version to point to the correct version.

-!!! note "System installed version"
+!!! notes "Preinstalled version"

-    The version installed on the system will surely be later than 5.1.
-It should be pointed out that versions after 5.1 are not considered stable because they are not compatible with each other.
+    The version installed on the system will surely be later than 5.1, but in this regard it should be pointed out that versions after 5.1 are not considered stable as they are not compatible with each other.
     To check the installed version, type:

     ```bash